Posted on Friday, October 28th, 2016 at 8:08 pm

 What should you do to evaluate your risk of a stroke?
 Do you need sleep apnea treatment?

 The first step toward successful sleep apnea treatment is receiving an evaluation.
-At our office, we have a specific process for evaluating and treating patients, which you can read about here.
+At our office, we have a specific process for evaluating and treating patients.

 Our unique approach to sleep apnea treatment involves oral appliance therapy, which many patients prefer to traditional CPAP treatment.